GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 ### Template Attribute Expansion Assignment

 What about `label:Text` and `value:Text`?
 The syntax may be cursed but I could not live without this feature.
-It searches down the tree (depth only) until it finds a dialog with the given name and then sets the given attribute.
+It searches down the tree, depth only, until it finds a dialog with the given name and then sets the given attribute.
+Only the first one found is acted upon and the rest are ignored.
+There is no way to access the duplicates and, frankly, it hasn't ever come up as a problem.

+### Data Binding and UI Controls

-This is part of the "grand success" of how templates work.
+This "attribute expansion" part of the success of how templates work.
 Data binding abuses this whole-heartedly and quite literally makes some features possible.
+You can very much create distinct controls with templates as we'll soon see.

 ### Improve the Look With Templates

-Getting back to our example, it looks weird.
+Getting back to our example, let's add some structure to it.
 The label is not a fixed size.
 We can make this a little better without putting a size everywhere  -- since that is, after all, the entire point of TGUI's templates.

 ```xml
 <Template Name="test-label" Width="48" FontStyle="Short-Normal16" />